errolgh/hacker-news-search/README.md

 [Thunk middleWare](https://github.com/reduxjs/redux-thunk/)\
 [Axios node module](https://www.npmjs.com/package/axios/)

 There was no focus on styling the UI beyond visual sanity.
-The goal for this repo was to explore some of the core concepts of Redux and work with some in vogue React features.
+The goals for this repo were to explore the core concepts of Redux and work with some in vogue React features.